Martin-Stiller/JG-Maker-Artist-D-Pro-Klipper-Mainsail/README.md

 Don't worry, it's normal.
 The display will no longer work!

-Now we should somehow be able to access the firmware with Klipper.
+Now we should somehow be able to access the firmware with the WEB Interface Mainsail.
-So puT the USB cable in and connect to the laptop, PI whatever you have.
+So put the USB cable in and connect to the laptop, PI whatever you have to the Printer.

 Great, now we can access Mainsail, which is the Klipper WEB surface.
 So with "http://" your IP "  from your Desktop connect to the Klipper server" (laptop, Raspi ...)"